TomPace101/nanopore_diffusion/notes.md

 _TODO_ the LPB solver dataextraction output files don't get listed as targets currently.
 Search conditions (actually, it's immediate children) for dataextraction.

-_TODO_ the name of info.yaml appears in several places

 _TODO_ debug01 postproc needs to make PDF as well as PNG

 _TODO_ code from notebooks into modules